 In the initial stages of falling interest rates, most growth asset classes respond well and that has certainly been the case in 2020 with shares and residential property defying the underlying weakness of the economy.
 Many investors are seeing the opportunity to borrow money at historically low interest rates to invest in growth assets.

 As this recession and low rate environment continues, we will likely see an adjustment in the expected returns on most assets.
-The chart below shows the capital market line which plots the expected returns from all asset classes against the returns available from cash (or treasuries, which are also known as the risk-free asset).
-Higher risk = higher return.

 On the right we can see that when the risk-free rate falls, so should the expected returns on all asset classes.
 Higher risk still equals higher returns but if the starting point is a return of zero, the expected returns on all other asset classes will also be lower.